Neelpatel77/FitLitPro-CapstoneProject/README.md

 - Display visual representations of the user's progress over time (e.g., weight loss/gain).

-#### g) Goal Setting and Tracking
+#### g) Gamification

-- Allow users to set specific fitness goals (e.g., weight loss target, calorie intake goal) and track their progress towards achieving them).
+-Allow user to get fun and make fitness intresting by earning points when they user do a certain exersise.

 #### h) Water Intake Tracker